Jiaqi-Bi-Not-PhD/Correlated-Frailty-Model-with-Missing-Continuous-Covariate-in-Family-Based-Study-V2.2/README.md

 └── pdmi/
 ```

-Each component has a run-label directory containing one RDS file per replicate.
+Each component has a run label directory containing one RDS file per replicate.
 After all scenario cells for a component finish, the driver automatically runs
 the corresponding `Misc/summarize_results.R` script.
 Its `summary_tables/`
 directory includes: